folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 FOLIO provides functionality for both item-level and title-level requesting.
 Since title-level requesting is off by default, you need to enable and configure related settings in this section if your library wants to use it.

 * **Allow title level requests**.
 If your library wants to use title-level requesting, check this box.
-* **”Create title level request” selected by default.** If you are using title-level requesting, there will be a box on the request form in the Requests app to toggle whether a request is title-level or item-level.
+* **”Create title level request” selected by default.** If you are using title-level requesting, there will be a checkbox in the Requests app to toggle whether a request is title-level or item-level.
 If you’d like title-level request to be the default choice, check this box.
 * **Fail to create title level hold when request is blocked by circulation rule**.
 Check this box if you want title level hold requests to follow the circulation rules.
 If you do not check this box, then title level hold requests will go through even when item level hold requests are blocked by the circulation rule.

 Click **Save** at the bottom of the screen to save any changes.